J3rCast/printf/README.md

 # This is my own printf function

-## _prinf.c

-This file contains a function that choose the correct function to print based on the adjacent character of '%' character
+This repo contains a my own printf function that choose the correct function to print based on the adjacent character of '%' character

 * %c - allows you to print a sinlge character
 * %s - allows you to print an entire string
 * %% - allows to print a single '%' character